-This program provides early intervention services to people exhibiting at risk behaviors, which could lead seropositive (does have antibodies) status.
+This program provides early intervention services to people exhibiting at-risk behaviors, which could lead to seropositive (does have antibodies) status.

 After receiving a personal risk profile review, clients may voluntarily submit to both pre- and post-test counseling upon consulting with program staff.
 Some may be referred to the program after previously being diagnosed with a seropositive status.